ndje-enge/ndje-enge/README.md

 **[Music-Library-Project](https://github.com/ndje-enge/Music-Library-Project)** - This project aims to develop an interactive app allowing users to manage their music library and listen to their favourite songs.
 In a team project context (4 people) we used Jira to dedicate the different tasks to each other as well as git to update our project easily without conflicts.

+**[TransConnect Application](https://github.com/ndje-enge/TransConnect-Application)** - TransConnect is a console application for managing a transportation company developed in C#.
+The system allows you to manage clients, employees, vehicles, orders, and the company's organizational chart.
+The project implements **Dijkstra's algorithm** to calculate the shortest path between two cities.

 ### 💻 Systems Programming

 **[SensorMonitor (C++)](https://github.com/ndje-enge/SensorMonitor-CPP)** — Sensor simulation system in C++ using object-oriented programming.
 Implements Template Method design pattern with abstract classes, inheritance, and polymorphism.
 Temperature and pressure sensors with extensible architecture for embedded environments.